MakarenaLabs/MuseBox-Documentation/sdk-docs/docs/setup.md

 ```

 # Pre-built image
-You can download the pre-built image from here: [DOWNLOAD NOW!](https://musebox.it/musebox-server-download/)
+You can ask us for the pre-built image by sending an email on `staff@makarenalabs.com`.

 You only need to flash the image on a SD card with common image burner.
 We suggest BalenaEtcher as SD image burner.